ken-power/SensorFusionND-Radar/README.md

 T_chirp = 5.5*2*max_range / c;        % Chirp time
 slope = B_sweep / T_chirp;            % Slope of the FMCW
 ```

+For the given system requirements the calculated slope should be around 2e13.
+The actual calculated slope is `2.0455e+13`, which we can verify by outputting the value using the `disp` function: `disp(slope);`

 ## Simulation Loop
 The simulation loop simulates target movement and calculate the beat or mixed signal for every timestamp.
 A beat signal is generated such that once range FFT is implemented, it gives the correct range i.e the initial position of target assigned with an error margin of +/- 10 meters.